Hill's Healthy Advantage Wet Dog Food Chicken & Vegetable Entree For Puppies Review

 The third ingredient is pork liver.
 Pork liver is an excellent organ meat which provides high quality protein and fat.
 In addition, pork liver provides many essential vitamins and minerals.

-The fifth ingredient is wheat flour.
+The fourth ingredient is wheat flour.
 Wheat flour is produced by grinding uncooked wheat into a powder.
 In addition to dietary fiber, wheat flour provides various vitamins, minerals, and plant based protein.

 Wheat is considered a controversial ingredient because of it's protein content.
 Plant based proteins degrade the overall protein quality in the product.
 In addition, many people believe wheat is one of the most common ingredients to cause food allergies or intolerance.
 However, grains such as wheat are typically low offenders in comparison to certain protein sources such as beef.